hoodiehq/hoodie/README.md

 bindAddress   | 127.0.0.1                          | Address that Hoodie binds to
 public        | path.join(options.path, 'public')  | path to static assets
-inMemory      | false                              | Whether to start the PouchDB Server in memory dbUrl         | –                                  | If provided uses external CouchDB.
-Has to contain credentials. data          | path.join(options.path, '.hoodie') | Data path
+inMemory      | false                              | Whether to start the PouchDB Server in memory dbUrl         | –                                  | If provided, uses external CouchDB.
+URL has to contain credentials. data          | path.join(options.path, '.hoodie') | Data path

 Hoodie is using the [rc](https://www.npmjs.com/package/rc) module to retrieve